Operating system: Hardware interrupt

-Input/Output (I/O) devices are slower than the CPU.
+Input/output (I/O) devices are slower than the CPU.
 Therefore, it would slow down the computer if the CPU had to wait for each I/O to finish.
 Instead, a computer may implement interrupts for I/O completion, avoiding the need for polling or busy waiting.

 Some computers require an interrupt for each character or word, costing a significant amount of CPU time.
 Direct memory access (DMA) is an architecture feature to allow devices to bypass the CPU and access main memory directly.
 (Separate from the architecture, a device may perform direct memory access to and from main memory either directly or via a bus.)

-Input/Output
+Input/output

 Interrupt-driven I/O

 When a computer user types a key on the keyboard, typically the character appears immediately on the screen.
 Likewise, when a user moves a mouse, the cursor immediately moves across the screen.
 Each keystroke and mouse movement generates an interrupt called Interrupt-driven I/O. An interrupt-driven I/O occurs when a process causes an interrupt for every character or word transmitted.

-Direct Memory Access
+Direct memory access

-Devices such as hard disk drives, solid state drives, and magnetic tape drives can transfer data at a rate high enough that interrupting the CPU for every byte or word transferred, and having the CPU transfer the byte or word between the device and memory, would require too much CPU time.
+Devices such as hard disk drives, solid-state drives, and magnetic tape drives can transfer data at a rate high enough that interrupting the CPU for every byte or word transferred, and having the CPU transfer the byte or word between the device and memory, would require too much CPU time.
 Data is, instead, transferred between the device and memory independently of the CPU by hardware such as a channel or a direct memory access controller; an interrupt is delivered only when all the data is transferred.

 If a computer program executes a system call to perform a block I/O write operation, then the system call might execute the following instructions: